agentilt/EU-LP-PORTAL-POC/README.md

 EuroVC Portal — PoC is a frontend-only Next.js app demonstrating a unified LP/VC portal UI with believable mock data.

+### Deploying to Vercel

+1) Push this repo to GitHub (already done), then click "New Project" in Vercel and import the repo.
+2) Use defaults (Framework: Next.js).
+Build command: `npm run build`.
+No special env needed.
+3) After deploy, open the URL and run the demo.

 ### Getting started

 1. Install dependencies